 Dr Ojile, (Laughing) I can’t say that.

 John Pertzborn, It’s a great idea though

-Angie Mock, Absolutely, Why we have you here do you have any other tips for people having trouble getting to bed at night and sleep?
+Angie Mock, Absolutely, Why do we have you here do you have any other tips for people having trouble getting to bed at night and sleeping?

-Dr Ojile, I think key thing is to look at this as something secondary to do.
+Dr. Ojile, I think key thing is to look at this as something secondary to do.
 The standard things for getting to bed are still the key issues.
-Regularizing your bed time, regularizing your wake time, and winding down an hour our two before you go to sleep and trying not to change shifts to often.
+Regularizing your bedtime, regularizing your wake time, winding down an hour our two before you go to sleep, and trying not to change shifts too often.